district-labs/web3-sets/apps/docs/pages/schemas/identity/entities.md

 }
 ```

-For simplicity sake thing of Entities as describing how Artifacts will be generated.
+For simplicity's sake think of Entities as describing how Artifacts will be generated.
 Artifacts are the objects, which contain data we can cryptographically prove.

-In this instance, we know we want a verifiable credential of type GMCredential, so we reference the Entity (DataSchema), which gives us the metedata we need to accurately validate the GMCredential at runtime.
+In this instance, we know we want a verifiable credential of type GMCredential, so we reference the Entity (DataSchema), which gives us the metadata we need to accurately validate the GMCredential at runtime.

 Since the GMCredential only contains an `id` key in the `credentialSubject` it's relatively simple to parse.
-But more complex verifiable credentials require more complex validation condition and rules, depending on the type of data being requested.
+But more complex verifiable credentials require more complex validation conditions and rules, depending on the type of data being requested.